refinedev/refine/.changeset/metal-oranges-hear.md

 If you don't have `@refinedev/cli` installed already, you can follow the [installation guide](https://refine.dev/docs/packages/documentation/cli/#how-to-add-to-an-existing-project) to add it to your project.

 These commands will start the devtools server.
-If you want to access the devtools UI outside of your app without depending on the `<DevtoolsPanel>` component, you can go to `http://localhost:5001` in your browser. 🚀
+If you want to access the devtools UI outside of your app without depending on the `<DevtoolsPanel />` component, you can go to `http://localhost:5001` in your browser. 🚀